Speech & Swallowing Support for Head and Neck Cancer Survivors

 When should I see an SLP?

-- You may see an SLP for evaluation soon after head and neck diagnosis or treatment.
+- You may see an SLP soon after head and neck diagnosis or treatment.
 You may also see an SLP at any time after treatment if there are changes in function or to see if any new treatments are available.

 - If there has been a change in your swallowing function at any time after treatment, you may need to see an SLP.